-Practice Statement: The one-call centre provides the requestor with the ticket number and the names of facility owners/operators who will be notified for each locate request.
+Practice Statement: The notification service provides the requestor with the ticket number and the names of facility owners who will be notified for each locate request.

-Practice Description: Providing the locate request number and the names of the facility owners/operators who will be notified enhances the efficiency of the one-call centre process.
-When provided the names of the facility owners/operators, the excavator knows which owners/operators will be notified in the area of the planned excavation.
-This helps the excavator determine if the facility owners/operators have responded to the locate request.
+Practice Description: Providing the locate request number and the names of the facility owners who will be notified enhances the efficiency of the notification service process.
+When provided the names of the facility owners, the excavator knows which owners will be notified in the area of the planned excavation.
+This helps the excavator determine if the facility owners have responded to the locate request.